Alexandre Ribot: Cabinet member

-After 1889 he sat for Saint-Omer.
+After 1889, he sat for Saint-Omer.
 His fear of the Boulangist movement converted him to the policy of "Republican Concentration," and he entered office in 1890 as foreign minister in the Freycinet cabinet.
-He had an intimate acquaintance and sympathy with English' institutions,' and two of his published works – an address, Biographie de Lord Erskine (1866), and Etude sur l'acte du 5 avril 1873 pour l'etablissement d'une cour supreme de justice en Angleterre (1874) – deal with English law; he also gave a fresh and highly important direction to French policy by the understanding with Russia, which was declared to the world by the visit of the French fleet to Kronstadt in 1891, and which subsequently ripened into a formal treaty of alliance.
+He was named for his speeches and negotiation skills, such as in 1891, where his diplomacy led to the Franco-Russian Alliance.
 He retained his post in Émile Loubet's ministry (February–November 1892), and on its defeat he became president of the council (prime minister), retaining the direction of foreign affairs.
 The government resigned in March 1893 over the refusal of the chamber to accept the Senate's amendments to the budget.
-On the election of Félix Faure as president of the Republic in January 1895, Ribot again became premier and minister of finance.
-On 10 June he was able to make the first official announcement of a definite alliance with Russia.
-On 30 October the government was defeated on the question of the Chemin de fer du Sud, and resigned office.
+On the election of Félix Faure as president of the Republic in January 1895, Ribot was reappointed premier and minister of finance.
+On 10 June, he made the first official announcement of a definite alliance with Russia.
+On 30 October, due to mismanagement of the Second Madagascar expedition, the government was defeated, and he, along with all other government officials, resigned.

-The real reason of its fall was the mismanagement of the Second Madagascar expedition, the cost of which in men and money exceeded all expectations, and the alarming social conditions at home, as indicated by the strike at Carmaux.
-After the fall of Jules Méline's ministry in 1898 M. Ribot tried in vain to form a cabinet of "conciliation."
-He was elected, at the end of 1898, president of the important commission on education, in which he advocated the adoption of a modern system of education.
-The policy of the Waldeck-Rousseau ministry on the religious teaching congregations broke up the Republican party, and Ribot was among the seceders; but at the general election of 1902, though he himself secured re-election, his policy suffered a severe check.
+After the fall of Jules Méline's ministry in 1898, Ribot tried in vain to form a cabinet of "conciliation."
+Ar the end of 1898, he was elected president of the commission of education, where he advocated for secular education; religious teaching policies from Pierre Waldeck-Rousseau on the religious teaching congregations split the Republican party, and Ribot was among the seceders.